ShonP40/Car-Assistant/README.md

 - Report battery status (percentage & voltage)
 - Report network details
 - Report your car's temperature, humidity and air pressure using a BME280 sensor
+- Report the light level inside your car using a TSL2561 sensor

 # Software Requirements
 - IDE of choise with PlatformIO (VSCode is recommended)